 fix articles 272523, arellanes

-Indigenous, Sacred Lands Disrespected at L.A.
+Indigenous People and Sacred Lands Disrespected at L.A.
 Women's March (tags)

 Gloria Arellanes of the Tongva (the original inhabitants of Los Angeles, originally known as Yangna) was unable to give an opening prayer as promised, and her needs as an elder were unmet.